News

 The second webinar in our series, Checking Boxes, Cheating Workers: How Social Audit Firms are Complicit in Labor Rights Abuses, is viewable below.

-This webinar accompaiened the launch of our report by the same name.
+This webinar accompanied the launch of our report by the same name.
 The report examines the role of social auditing firms in supply chain regulation through three case studies.
 These case studies build on existing research to show how social audit firms are not just failing to discover abuses but actively undermining workers’ rights and co-signing corporations’ attempts to skirt responsibility.